Art History Authors: How to Hire a Copy Editor and Prepare Your Manuscript for Publication

 Proofreaders focus on the errors that may have been introduced in layout; they will check graphics and page numbers.
 Major edits to content cannot occur at this stage as they may disrupt the layout and the publishing schedule.

-When submitting your manuscript to the indexer, consider including a list of terms and concepts that may not be obvious to the indexer.
+Indexers will review your manuscript and compile an index to make the search easy for your reader.
+When submitting your manuscript to an indexer, consider including a list of terms and concepts that may not be obvious to them.
 You have a better knowledge of your subject and target audience, and a list of such terms will help the indexer achieve more for you.

 For more information, consult Definitions of Editorial Skills by Editors Canada.

 How long does it take to publish a book?